 WASHINGTON, D.C.
-(Nov.
-9, 2017) – Congressman David Price (D-NC) issued the following news release on efforts to eliminate key housing and infrastructure investments in the House GOP tax plan.
-Congressman Price serves as Ranking Member on the Transportation, Housing and Urban Development (THUD) Appropriations subcommittee.
+(Jan 20, 2018) – On Saturday, January 20, Congressman David Price (D-NC) released the following statement on the status of the ongoing government shutdown.
+Congressman Price serves as Ranking Member on the Transportation, Housing and Urban Development Appropriations Subcommittee.

 In The News

 The National Oceanic and Atmospheric Administration lab on Pivers Island is a cornerstone of the county’s scientific research sector, which many here desire to see grow in years ahead, but the NOAA lab’s existence is now threatened.